cs160-su22/cs160-su22.github.io/about.md

 If you require an extension longer than 4 days, we may need to check in with you, and work out a plan to keep you on course for success in the class.

-The DSP point of contact for this course is Shm Garanganao Almeda - (shm.almeda@berkeley.edu).
-Feel free to reach out if you have any questions or concerns, or to discuss how we can best support your success.
-Our goal is to make the course as accessible and supportive as possible!

 ## Dropping A Quiz Grade